 In short, adding some humble spring greens can do more good than harm.
 The material brightens the palate when combined with a thick Alfredo sauce.

 Option #2: Grilled Asparagus

 Nothing is more crunchy than the grilled asparagus.
 This healthy veggie is also an excellent matchup for your Fettuccine Alfredo.
-Plus, it adds a pleasant greenish scheme to your main dish.
+And if you are a big fan of meatloaf, this recipe goes perfectly with meatloaf as well.
+It will add a pleasant greenish scheme to your main dish.

 Asparagus provides a huge source of minerals and vitamins that are essential to the human body (such as fiber, folate, vitamin A and B1, etc.).
 It also offers minimal calories, which is ideal for people on a diet.
 Therefore, mixing it with the rich and creamy Fettuccine Alfredo helps make the dish more healthy.

 Besides the nutritional aspect, its unique and vegetal flavor corresponds nicely with your Italian pasta.
 You can add some lemon squeezes and ground black peppers to make the dish more irresistible.